The generalised scaling function: a systematic study: Explicit results at strong coupling

 We are now ready to discuss the strong coupling behaviour of the densities of Bethe roots and their derivatives at $u=0$, $\sigma^{(n);(s)}$, when $n\geq 1$.
 We have to distinguish between the case $n=1$ and the cases $n\geq 2$.

 In the case $n=1$ we have that

 for the one loop theory and

 for the higher than one loop contributions.
 We now insert in (\ref {higher}) the asymptotic solution \cite {FGR} for $S_p^{(1)}(g)$, reported also in (\ref {sm}, \ref {aeul}).
-Summing first over $p$ and then over $n'$ and finally integrating in $k$ we get
+Summing first over $p$ and then over $n'$ and finally integrating in $k$ we get\footnote{ The numerical analysis gives a convincing evidence that the leading correction to the densities (\ref{densh1}) is exponentially small and behaves like $ O\left ( e^{-\frac {2 \pi g}{\sqrt {2}}} \right )$.
+An analytic proof of this fact is still lacking.}

 where $E_k$ are the Euler's numbers.
-Summing with the one loop results, one gets the explicit formula
+Adding the one loop results, one gets the explicit formula

 For the case $n\geq 2$ we start from (\ref {Sndefi}) and write